primus-labs/phala-cloud/README.md

 - [**Coinbase x402 TEE**](https://github.com/HashWarlock/402-api-test/tree/phala-cloud) - A demonstration of a Node.js Express server that integrates TEE and the [X402 payment protocol](https://www.x402.org/) for monetizing API endpoints. *by Phala-Network*
 - [**VRF in TEE**](https://github.com/Phala-Network/phala-cloud-vrf-template) - This is a template for developing a VRF generator on Phala Cloud and DStack.
 It delivers cryptographically verifiable randomness for Web3 applications with hardware-backed security and unprecedented efficiency. *by Phala-Network*
 - [**NEAR Shade Agent**](https://github.com/HashWarlock/shade-agent-template/tree/phala-cloud) [![](https://cloud.phala.network/deploy-button.svg)](https://cloud.phala.network/templates/near-shade-agent) - Deploy verifiable blockchain agents and oracles on NEAR Protocol using Phala Cloud's TEE infrastructure.
 Includes ETH price oracle example and framework for custom agent development with hardware-backed security, private key management, and attestation. *by Near*
+- [**bytebot**](https://github.com/bytebot-ai/bytebot) - Bytebot is a desktop AI agent with its own virtual computer—not just a browser script or RPA bot.
+It can use any app, manage files, log in with a password manager, read PDFs and spreadsheets, and execute complex multi-step workflows.
+Think of it as a virtual employee that sees the screen, moves the mouse, types, and gets work done like a human. *by bytebot*

 ## Contributing